+180(1) The Municipal Manager must not later than the first ordinary council meeting after- (a) 30 September;

+- 31 December; (b)

+- 31 March: or (c)

-180(1) The municipal manager must not later than the first ordinary council meeting afterof every year submit at such meeting a report on the state of the budget for that financial year.
+- 30 June of every year submit at such meeting a report on the state of the budget for that financial year. (d)

-- (a) 30 September;

-- (b) 31 December;

-- (c) 31 March; or

-- (d) 30 June

-- (2) The report in terms of sub-rule (1) must contain the particulars referred to in section 19(4) of the Finance Management Act and must be in the format prescribed under that Act.
-Despite any prescripts in terms of that Act, the report must contain a written statement of- - the total amount owed to and received by the municipality in respect of rates, rent, charges for water, electricity, solid waste removal and sanitation, at the end of each month covered by such report with regard to every part of the municipal area as may be determined by the council, identifying the ten biggest debtors; - (b) the total amount of grants, fiscal transfers and subsidies, including any ad hoc allocations, received from the national or the provincial government or the district municipality during the period covered by the report and the allocation thereof compared to the amount claimed or allocated, as the case may be; - (c) the income owed to and received by the municipality from any other source not mentioned in paragraphs (a) and (b); - (d) the number of debtors invoices issued by the municipality and the number actually paid during every month covered by the report; - (e) the total amount of income from rates during every month covered by such report expressed as a percentage of the expected income form rates for each such month; - (f) the total amount due by the municipality to its creditors during each month covered by the report, including a statement of the ten biggest creditors, the creditors outstanding for more than thirty days and the amount paid to each creditor and the reasons for any difference between the amount owed and the amount paid; - (g) the cashbook balance at the end of each month covered by the report and the reason for any trend that may occur during the period;
+(2)The report in terms of sub-rule (1) must contain the particulars referred to in section 19(4) of the Finance Management Act and must be in the format prescribed under that Act.
+Despite any prescripts in terms of that Act, the report must contain a written statement ofthe total amount owed to and received by the municipality in respect of rates, rent, charges for water, electricity, (a) solid waste removal and sanitation, at the end of each month covered by such report with regard to every part of the municipal area as may be determined by the council, identifying the ten biggest debtors;

+the total amount of grants, fiscal transfers and subsidies, including any ad hoc allocations, received from the national (b) or the provincial government or the district municipality during the period covered by the report and the allocation thereof compared to the amount claimed or allocated, as the case may be;

+(c) the income owed to and received by the municipality from any other source not mentioned in paragraphs (a) and (b); the number of debtors invoices issued by the municipality and the number actually paid during every month covered (d) by the report:

+the total amount of income from rates during every month covered by such report expressed as a percentage of the (e) expected income form rates for each such month;

+the total amount due by the municipality to its creditors during each month covered by the report, including a (f) statement of the ten biggest creditors, the creditors outstanding for more than thirty days and the amount paid to each creditor and the reasons for any difference between the amount owed and the amount paid;

+the cashbook balance at the end of each month covered by the report and the reason for any trend that may occur (g) during the period;

-- (h) progress made with the implementation of every project or programme indicated in the capital budget and the reasons for underperformance; - (i) the balance of every fund created by the council and a statement of payments made from and income accruing to each such fund during the period covered by the report; - (j) the balance of every external and internal loan, including any overdraft facility extended by the municipality's bank, raised by the municipality, the remaining term of each such loan and the purpose thereof; - (k) every investment made by or on behalf of the council, including the institution where the investment was made, the date when such investment had been made, the term of such investment and the interest rate on such investment; and - (I) the staff complement of every department within the administration, including an indication of the number of posts vacant on the permanent and temporary establishment, the period for which they had been vacant, the grading of each such vacancy and a full explanation of the need for each such post. - (3) A report in terms of sub-rule (1) must be submitted to the executive committee or the executive mayor or the relevant section 79-committee if the municipality has a plenary executive system. - (4) A committee or executive mayor, as the case may be, must consider the report and submit it, together with its comment and recommendations to the council.
+(h) progress made with the implementation of every project or programme indicated in the capital budget and the reasons for underperformance.

+the balance of every fund created by the council and a statement of payments made from and income accruing to (i) each such fund during the period covered by the report;

+the balance of every external and internal loan, including any overdraft facility extended by the municipality's bank, raised by the municipality, the remaining term of each such loan and the purpose thereof;

+(k) every investment made by or on behalf of the council, including the institution where the investment was made, the date when such investment had been made, the term of such investment and the interest rate on such investment; and

+(I) the staff complement of every department within the administration, including an indication of the number of posts vacant on the permanent and temporary establishment, the period for which they had been vacant, the grading of each such vacancy and a full explanation of the need for each such post.

+(3) A report in terms of sub-rule (1) must be submitted to the executive committee or the executive mayor .

+(4) A committee or executive mayor, as the case may be, must consider the report and submit it, together with its comment and recommendations to the council.